Sergeus/Sergeus.github.io/_drafts/NPokemonDesertResort.md

 ## N's Pokémon

 Congratulations, you have found all of N's Pokémon!
 That probably took a while, but that N OT makes them unique!

+And have I mentioned that there's a fan theory that [N is a Pokémon](https://www.cbr.com/pokemon-black-and-white-n-is-a-pokemon/)?
+(Usually a Zoroark.)
+So now you have some Pokémon's Pokémon.